Horatio Alger: Legacy

 Since 1947, the Horatio Alger Association of Distinguished Americans has bestowed an annual award on "outstanding individuals in our society who have succeeded in the face of adversity" and scholarships "to encourage young people to pursue their dreams with determination and perseverance".

+In Maya Angelou's 1969 autobiography, I Know Why the Caged Bird Sings, she describes her childhood belief that he was "the greatest writer in the world" and envy that all his protagonists were boys.

 In 1982, to mark his 150th birthday, the Children's Aid Society held a celebration.
 Helen M. Gray, the executive director of the Horatio Alger Association of Distinguished Americans, presented a selection of Alger's books to Philip Coltoff, the Children's Aid Society executive director.

 A 1982 musical, Shine!, was based on Alger's work, particularly Ragged Dick and Silas Snobden's Office Boy.

 In 2015, many of Alger's books were published as illustrated paperbacks and ebooks under the title "Stories of Success" by Horatio Alger.
 In addition, Alger's books were offered as dramatic audiobooks by the same publisher.